GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/09.181-190/02.He-Calls-the-Lambs/docs.md

 ---
+title: |
-title: 182.
-He Calls the Lambs
+    182. He Calls the Lambs - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 182.
+He Calls the Lambs.
+See, Israel's gentle shepherd stands, With all-engaging charms; Hark, how He calls the tender lambs.
+And folds them in His arms!
+    keywords:  |
-    keywords: Christ in Song, He Calls the Lambs, See, Israel&#039;s gentle shepherd stands,
+        Christ in Song, adventhymnals, advent hymnals, He Calls the Lambs, See, Israel's gentle shepherd stands.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 182. HE CALLS THE LAMBS
+####  Christ in Song,

 ```txt
 1.